noke-inc/public-smartentry-documentation/activity_redirect/README.md

 ## Setup

 ### Subscribers
-Each client site may have one or more 'subscriber' servers to which Noke will send activity events.
-For each subscriber, the client will need to the following information to Noke support personnel:
+For each client facility, there may be one or more 'subscriber' servers that Nokē uses to send activity events.
+To ensure smooth communication, the client must provide the Nokē support personnel with the following information for each subscriber:

-* Name - for identifying the subscriber to humans
+* Name - The subscriber server's name.
-* ID - for identifying the subscriber to computers
+* ID - The subscriber server's ID number.
-* URL - the subscriber URL which Noke will be sending activity events
+* URL - The subscriber server's URL address where Nokē sends activity events.
-* API Key - this is an API key (random string, hash, GUUID, etc) that Noke will use to authenticate itself to the subscriber.
+* API Key - The API key (random string, hash, GUUID, etc.) that Nokē uses to authenticate itself to the subscriber server.

-As an example, a client could give Noke the following for the setup of two subscribers:
+For example, a client provides Nokē the following information to set up two separate subscribers:
 * Name: "Develop"
 * ID: "1"
 * URL: "https://www.JoesStorage.dev.com/activity?site=312"
-* API Key: "WLBJ9bs1gUw2wFqE97v5"
+* API Key: "WLBJ9bs1gUw2wFqE97v5"*
 * Name: "Production"
 * ID: "site_17B"
 * URL: "https://www.JoesStorage.com/activity?site=1029"
 * API Key: "1BkMQjUEtdJ5QL4bEg2K"

 Notes:

-1. The URL should use the https protocol
+1. The URL should use the HTTPS encrypted protocol.
-1. The URL may contain any query values the clients wish to add to the URL.
-SmartEntry will use the URL verbatim and will not add any values to the request body other than the requested activity events.
+2. The URL may contain any query values the clients want to add to the URL.
+NSE uses the URL verbatim and does not add any values to the request body other than the requested activity events.

 ### Event Selection
-The second thing Noke needs is a list of event types the client wishes to receive.
-There are a lot of events available so a client may not want to receive them all.
-Currently (23 Feb 2023), there are 66 event types to choose from:
+Nokē also requires a list of activity event types the client wants to receive.
+There are a lot of events available, so a client may not want to receive them all.
+Currently, (23 Feb 2023), there are 66 activity event types to choose from:

 * Admin Password Reset
 * Lock Accesscode Remove